 Morris has been an incredibly busy singer-songwriter since her breakout song in 2016, "My Church."
 "The Middle," her collaboration with Zedd, was a number one hit, and she already has two headlining tours under her belt.

 Hurd has had his own success.
-The Kalamazoo, Michigan native wrote Blake Shelton and Ashley Monroe's "Lonely Tonight" in 2014 which went on to become a number one hit.
-He released his first single in 2017, "Love In A Bar" which was inspired by his relationship with Morris.
-His Platonic Tour is set to pick back up this summer.
-Earlier this year, he performed a seriously excellent cover of Taylor Swift's "False God."
+The Kalamazoo, Michigan native wrote Blake Shelton and Ashley Monroe's "Lonely Tonight" in 2014 which went on to become a No. 1 hit.
+Other Hurd co-writes of note include Luke Bryan's "Sunrise, Sunburn, Sunset" and Lady A's "What if I Never Get Over You."
+Hurd released his first single in 2017, "Love In A Bar" which was inspired by his relationship with Morris.
+He's also recorded a seriously excellent cover of Taylor Swift's "False God."

-In March, the couple welcomed their first child together, a baby boy named Hayes Andrew.
-While the couple is undoubtedly focused on their new normal with baby Hayes, we can't wait to see what new music is in the works for both of them.
+In March, the couple welcomed son Hayes Andrew, their first child together.
+While the couple is undoubtedly focused on their new normal with baby Hayes, we can't wait to see what new music is in the works for both country singers, with Hurd fresh off "Every Other Memory" and Morris reigning as the ACM's Female Artist of the Year.